c-f-h/c-f-h.github.io/hugosite/content/post/implementing-a2c/index.md

 from the Google Brain Team also didn't find strong evidence for the normalization being essential, so I feel justified in omitting it for now.

 This concludes our tour of some implementation issues arising in A2C.
-We'll evaluate the performance of the algorithm in a future post.
+[Next up]({{< relref evaluating-a2c >}}) we'll have a little shootout to see if A2C can actually improve upon REINFORCE with baseline!